ordergroove/ordergroove-commercetools-connector/README.md

 For more information about deployments, refer to the [commercetools connect deployment documentation](https://docs.commercetools.com/connect/concepts#deployments).

-The initial product load is handled by the job application, automatically triggered after the deployment.
+The initial product load is handled by the job application scheduled to execute every 40 minutes.
 Upon completion of the product load process, the application creates a custom object in commercetools to update the job status to 'executed.'
-Consequently, the next time the job is executed, the product load process will be skipped.
+Consequently, the next time the job is executed, the product load process will be skipped if the custom object defined in the application exists.
 To validate if the custom object was created [get it from commercetools](https://github.com/gluo-dev/ordergroove-commercetools-connector/blob/main/docs/extras/get-custom-object-product-load-status.md).

 [Get the deployment logs](https://github.com/gluo-dev/ordergroove-commercetools-connector/blob/main/docs/04-get-deployment-by-key.md)